 How much do heated floors cost?

 Depending on the type of system you choose and the size of the area you’re heating, a radiant floor heating system will cost between $4 and $9 per square foot, not including the cost of the floor covering.
-Many companies have online tools for calculating radiant floor heating cost per square foot for one of their systems, so visit a few manufacturers’ websites to get a ballpark estimate.
-When considering radiant floor heating cost, don’t forget to think about installation and energy costs.
+Many companies have online tools for calculating radiant floor heating costs per square foot for one of their systems, so visit a few manufacturers’ websites to get a ballpark estimate.
+When considering radiant floor heating costs, don’t forget to think about installation and energy costs.